kevinlondon/kevinlondon.github.io/_posts/2022-01-13-load-testing-guide.md

 we built and ran the load test to tell us just this kind of information!
-If the service can't sustain its required load, I'd much rather find that out under a controlled circumstance than when customers go to use it and cannot.
+If the service can't sustain its required load, I'd much rather find that out under a controlled circumstance than when customers go to use it and can't.

 There's a line I think about from [The Zen of Python](https://www.python.org/dev/peps/pep-0020/):